QutEcoacoustics/audio-analysis/CONTRIBUTING.md

 file converters.
 If you want to run the unit tests you need to have git-lfs installed.

 Not all BLOBs are stored in git-lfs.
-So far only the audio files in `tests\Fixtures` have been added.
+See the `.gitattributes` file to list what files are included.

 Third party contributions
 -------------------------